connorocampo/website/src/blog/web-development/custom-domain-netlify.md

 <br />
 <br />

 Don't worry ... for now.
 Allow at least 24 hours for propagation to complete.
-This won’t happen as quickly as it took for your custom domain name to become active/live.
+Propagation won’t happen as quickly as it took for your custom domain name to become active/live.
 For me it took about 17 hours.

 <br />
 <br />